rulururu

 Yes, I miss the improved sound quality of the E888s, but I have to say, in the gym, I miss it less than I might have thought.
 I guess that may be in part because I watch more movies now (hooray for video out on the iPod) and spend less time just listening to music.
 That is, I don’t listen to these buds under the most demanding conditions—which is really the whole point of earbuds in the first place.
 If I’m listening critically in a quiet environment, I’m going to be listening to speakers or full-sized cans anyway.
 For sweat-heavy on-the-go places for under $40, the MX75s certainly fit the bill for me.

-post Apple TV Impressions
+Apple TV Impressions

 Somewhat unintendedly, I recently acquired an Apple TV (for this story, see the postscript).
 As a UI guy and a long-time Apple guy, what do I think?